chiaradeleo1/GWXLSS/README.md

 * **GWC:** Gravitational Wave Clustering
 * **GWWL:** Gravitational Wave Weak Lensing

-To utilize the full LSSxGW cross-correlation, it is necessary to use the latest version of [**MGCAMB**](https:/https://github.com/sfu-cosmo/MGCAMB), where the source terms for Gravitational Waves where included.
+To utilize the full LSSxGW cross-correlation, it is necessary to use the latest version of [**MGCAMB**](https://github.com/sfu-cosmo/MGCAMB), where the source terms for Gravitational Waves will be soon included.
+In the meantime the GWs features are available in [**GW-MGCAMB**](https://github.com/chiaradeleo1/GW-MGCAMB)

 ---